Splat! (video game): Promotion

 In a launch promotion, Incentive Software offered £500 to the player with the highest score by 14 January 1984.
 The prize was won by 17-year-old James Tant, who scored 112,930 points.
 This was the first of Incentive Software's game-promoting competitions, for which the company was named.

 Releases

 The ZX Spectrum version was programmed by Ian Andrew, founder of Incentive Software, with Ian Morgan.
 It was released in 1983.
-In 1984 the Commodore 64 version was published, credited to Ian Andrew and Steve Zodiac.
-The games was released for the Amstrad CPC in 1985, attributed to Ian Andrew and Paul Shirley, using some different colours from previous releases such as pink rather than white maze background.
-The SAM Coupé version was released in 1991, coded by Colin Jordan and using that machine's advanced audio capabilities in the game's background music.
+In 1984, the Commodore 64 version was published, credited to Ian Andrew and Steve Zodiac.
+The game was released for the Amstrad CPC in 1985, attributed to Ian Andrew and Paul Shirley, using different colours from previous releases such as pink instead of white for the maze background.
+The SAM Coupé version was released in 1991, coded by Colin Jordan and using that machine's advanced audio capabilities in the background music.

 Legacy

 The game was re-released for Spectrum, Commodore 64 and Amstrad CPC in 1992 by Alternative Software as part of the 4-Most Thrillers compilation along with Martech's Mega Apocalypse, The Fury and Vixen.